 Sriram Subramaniam, Ph.D.

-We develop and apply novel methods in 3D electron microscopy and image processing to determine structures of a variety of macromolecular assemblies of fundamental biomedical interest.
-Main areas of current interest include: structural analysis of membrane transporters and dynamic protein complexes involved in signaling and metabolism, structure and structural variations of enveloped virus glycoproteins and their applicability to vaccine design, 3D subcellular imaging with correlative light and electron microscopy to explore host-pathogen interactions, and the development of methods for high-resolution cryo-EM.
+Dr. Subramaniam left the CCR in July 2018.
+While at CCR, Dr. Subramaniam developed and applied novel methods in three-dimensional (3D) electron microscopy (EM) and image processing to determine structures of a variety of macromolecular assemblies of fundamental biomedical interest.
+His research interests included: structural analysis of membrane transporters and dynamic protein complexes involved in signaling and metabolism, structure and structural variations of enveloped virus glycoproteins and their applicability to vaccine design, 3D subcellular imaging with correlative light and electron microscopy to explore host-pathogen interactions, and the development of methods for high-resolution cryo-EM.

 Three-Dimensional Electron Microscopy at Molecular Resolution

-The long-term mission of our research program is to obtain an integrated, quantitative understanding of cells and viruses at molecular resolution.
-We take an interdisciplinary approach to this problem by combining novel technologies for three-dimensional (3D) imaging with computational and cell biological tools.
-Our research efforts are presently focused on three areas: (1) determination of the structure and mechanisms underlying neutralization and cellular entry of HIV, (2) the development of automated, high-throughput workflows for structure determination of small, dynamic molecular complexes, and (3) the development of novel technologies for 3D imaging of cells and tissues, with particular emphasis on methods for understanding and diagnosing structural signatures of signal transduction and disease progression.
+The long-term mission of Dr. Subramaniam's research program focused on obtaining an integrated, quantitative understanding of cells and viruses at molecular resolution.
+His research team took an interdisciplinary approach to this problem by combining novel technologies for three-dimensional (3D) imaging with computational and cell biological tools.
+Their research efforts focused on three areas: (1) determination of the structure and mechanisms underlying neutralization and cellular entry of HIV, (2) the development of automated, high-throughput workflows for structure determination of small, dynamic molecular complexes, and (3) the development of novel technologies for 3D imaging of cells and tissues, with particular emphasis on methods for understanding and diagnosing structural signatures of signal transduction and disease progression.